The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Introduction and statement of results

-\begin{theorem} If $F \in \C[Z]$ does not vanish in any of the four vertices of the rectangle $\Gamma \subset \C$, then the algebraic index $\cind{\partial\Gamma}{F}$ equals the number of roots of $F$ in $\Gamma$: \begin{itemize} \item Each root of $F$ in the interior of $\Gamma$ counts with its multiplicity. \item Each root of $F$ in an edge of $\Gamma$ counts with half its multiplicity. \end{itemize} \end{theorem}
+\begin{theorem}[local winding number] If $F \in \C[Z]$ does not vanish at any of the four vertices of the rectangle $\Gamma \subset \C$, then the algebraic winding number $\cind{\partial\Gamma}{F}$ equals the number of roots of $F$ in $\Gamma$.
+Here each root in the interior of $\Gamma$ is counted with its multiplicity, whereas each root in an edge of $\Gamma$ is counted with half its multiplicity. \end{theorem}